arfa/arfacod-battleships/README.md

 - I have separated tests for the entities.

 - I have created an index.ts file to play the game in the web console.

+- I have created a basic UI with React.